neeraja1504/mathgpt/README.md

 ## Executive Summary

 We designed an agent-based personalized tutoring system that adapts dynamically to each student's learning needs.
 It uses a Receptionist Agent to identify the student’s intent, a Subject Planner Agent to craft individualized learning plans using prior progress and knowledge graphs, and a Negotiation Loop that adapts these plans based on feedback.
 This modular architecture supports adaptive learning flows while maintaining pedagogical integrity.
+The following is inspired from [this paper](https://arxiv.org/abs/2410.10650)

 ---